Lucabaduka/Tart/README.md

 ### History

 Originally, Tart was a command on the NationStates bot, [Dot](https://calref.ca/dot/#tart_command), released in May 2022.
-The evolution of Tart as a browser-based utility came as the result of two strong and regretable factors.
+The evolution of Tart as a browser-based utility came as the result of two strong and regrettable factors.
 The first is that a function in a Discord bot is inherently restricted to operators with Discord accounts, limiting how many people can have access to the utility.
 The second is that some time in September-ish 2022, a well-known browser-based endotarting utility called Endorse the World ceased to function, as its maintainer retired from NationStates.

-In order to bridge both of these issues, the `tart` command was recreated as a standalong web utility, released in [November 2022](https://forum.calref.ca/index.php?topic=9.msg3948#msg3948).
+In order to bridge both of these issues, the `tart` command was recreated as a standalone web utility, released in [November 2022](https://forum.calref.ca/index.php?topic=9.msg3948#msg3948).
 As a web app, Tart turned out to be a lot easier to add features to and maintain than dealing with Discord's shifting-sands development environment.
 This resulted in the added operator benefit of having a greater share of uptime than:
 - NationStates
 - Discord
 - Steam
 - My bank

-Eventually, Dot just redirected it's `tart` command traffic to Tart itself, and dropped most of its own code.
+Eventually, Dot just redirected its `tart` command traffic to Tart itself and dropped most of its own code.
+Over the course of a week in May 2024, Tart was rewritten in PHP, mostly to prove to myself that I could learn a language that I have never worked in before and spit out something modest in it without any framework.